Family outside grilling together.

 How Many VA Loans Can You Have?

-A VA loan may be used for your primary residence only.
+Depending on the situation, you can have up to two VA loans at a time.
+Usually, these situations are short-term or transitional.
 You can use a VA loan to buy a home or to refinance your current home, but it must be designated as the place you live for most of the year.

 When You Might Need A Second VA Loan

-There are a few situations where you might need a second VA loan:
+There are a few situations where you might need a second VA loan either simultaneously or consecutively.
+Here are a few common examples:

-• If you’re a service member who receives permanent change of station (PCS) orders and you have to move to a new duty station.
-This would allow you to have two primary residences.
+• Relocation: If you’re a service member who receives permanent change of station (PCS) orders and you have to move to a new duty station, you may qualify for a second VA loan.
+This exception is intended to allow for two primary residences during transition periods.

-• If you’re a previous VA loan borrowers who lost your home due to foreclosure, you can still use your VA benefit again after waiting a certain amount of time after your foreclosure.
-This is usually two years.
-However, if you’re in financial hardship, you may qualify for financing sooner.
-Each lender’s guidelines may be different.
+• Foreclosure: If you had a VA loan, but lost your home due to foreclosure, you can use your VA benefit again after waiting a certain amount of time after your foreclosure.
+The waiting period is usually 2 years but may vary based on financial hardship and lender requirements.

 Understanding The VA Loan Entitlement

 Your VA loan entitlement is the amount the VA is willing to pay your lender if you default on your loan.
-It’s generally 25% of your loan amount.
+Your VA entitlement is generally 25% of your loan amount.

 Your COE has an entitlement code, which shows your lender how you earned your entitlement.
 It’ll also show your basic entitlement amount of $36,000.
 The 25% rule means that if your basic entitlement amount is $36,000, the VA will guarantee 25% of a loan up to $144,000.

 This doesn’t mean your loan amount has to be $144,000 or less.
-It can be higher, and it just means you’ll use your bonus entitlement.
-However, your lender will have their own qualifications for you to meet to determine your loan amount.
+Your loan amount might be higher, if it is, you’ll be eligible to use your bonus entitlement.
+Keep in mind, your lender will have their own qualifications to determine the size of the loan you qualify for.
 With limited exceptions below, the VA doesn’t set loan limits of its own.

-Bonus entitlement kicks in when your loan is over $144,000.
+Your bonus entitlement kicks in when your loan is over $144,000.
 If you have full entitlement, the VA will cover 25% of your loan amount, even if it’s more than $144,000.
-If you’ve got reduced entitlement because you’ve already used some of it, the VA will guarantee up to 25% of your county’s conforming loan limit.
-The conforming loan limit is the maximum dollar amount of a mortgage that Fannie Mae or Freddie Mac would guarantee if this was a conforming loan.
+If you have a reduced entitlement because of a previous VA loan, minus the amount of your entitlement you’ve already used.
+The conforming loan limit is the maximum dollar amount of a mortgage that government-sponsored enterprises like Fannie Mae or Freddie Mac would guarantee if this was a conforming loan.

 Using Your Full Entitlement

-If you’ve got your full entitlement to use, great!
-This indicates that either you’re a first-time VA loan user, or you’ve fully paid off a previous VA loan.
+Having your full entitlement means either you’re a first-time VA loan user, or you’ve fully paid off a previous VA loan.
 This means you have that full $36,000 entitlement amount.
 Because there’s no limit on how many times you can use your VA loan benefit, each time you pay off a VA loan, that $36,000 is restored.

 Using Partial Entitlement

-If you have partial entitlement, the VA will guarantee the lesser of the following:
+Regardless of the situation, your COE shows your reduced entitlement.
+If you do have partial entitlement, the VA will guarantee the lesser of the following:

 • 25% of the loan amount

-• 25% of the county conforming loan limit minus any entitlement used that hasn’t been restored
+• 25% of the county conforming loan limit minus the used portion of your entitlement

 Using a partial entitlement means the VA will only guarantee your loan up to that conforming loan limit, minus the entitlement you’re using in your current situation.
 You can still borrow more than your entitlement (again, based on your lender’s qualifications), but you’ll likely have a down payment to make up the difference.

-• Multiply your original loan amount by 0.25.
+1. Multiply your original loan amount by 0.25.
 This equals the entitlement you’ve already used.
 For example, let’s say your original loan amount was $300,000.
+Here’s how you would calculate the entitlement you’ve used:

-• Look at your county’s conforming loan limit.
-The maximum entitlement amount is 25% of the county conforming loan limit.
-For most of the country, the limit in 2022 is $726,200.
-It’s higher in high-cost areas.
-Let’s say you live in a county where the limit is $647,200.
+2. To calculate your full entitlement, you’ll need to look at your county’s conforming loan limit.
+The maximum entitlement amount is 25% of the county’s conforming loan limit.
+For most of the country, the limit in 2024 is $766,550.
+Keep in mind that this number varies and it may be higher in high-cost areas.
+Here’s how you’d calculate your maximum entitlement:

 The Bottom Line

 VA loans are an excellent benefit for veterans, active-duty service members and qualifying spouses to use for affordable mortgage and housing options.
-You can use this benefit as many times as you want during your lifetime!
-Interested in and meet the qualifications for a VA loan?
-Apply for a VA loan today or give us a call at (888) 452-0335.
+The best part is you can use this benefit as many times as you want during your lifetime.